StackAdapt Events and Conversions Destination

 StackAdapt Pixel setup

 Segment events that are forwarded to StackAdapt can be used to track ad conversions, and to generate retargeting and lookalike audiences.
-Please review the StackAdapt documentation for the general setup of these if you are not already familiar:
+Review the StackAdapt documentation for the general setup of these if you are not already familiar:

 Setup of conversion events, retargeting audiences, and lookalike audiences that fire on Segment events is largely the same as the setup in the StackAdapt documentation, with a few caveats: